sfepy/sfepy/doc/users_guide.rst

         # string, time stepping solver name
         'ts' : 'ts',

-        # int, number of time steps when results should be saved (spaced
+        # The times at which results should be saved:
+        # - a sequence of times
-        # regularly from 0 to n_step), or -1 for all time steps
+        # - or 'all' for all time steps (the default value)
+        # - or an int, number of time steps, spaced regularly from t0 to t1
+        # - or a function `is_save(ts)`
-        'save_steps' : -1,
+        'save_times' : 'all',

         # save a restart file for each time step, only the last computed time
         # step restart file is kept.